raystack/dagger/docs/reference/configuration.md

 #### `PROCESSOR_POSTPROCESSOR_CONFIG`

-Details on this configuration can be seen on [advance documentation](../advance/post_processor.md) of post processor.
+Details on this configuration can be seen on [advance documentation](../advance/post_processor.md) of post-processor.

 ### Telemetry